josevh/josevh-hexo/source/_posts/en/2016-05-30-First-taste-of-MEAN.md

   - javascript
   - web
 ---
-Today, on Memorial Day, I took the opportunity to look into something I've been wanting to experiment with for a while now.
-After hearing about summer camps that will be made available in school for learning about the MEAN stack I decided to look into it myself.
+Today, on Memorial Day, I took the opportunity to look into something I've been wanting to experiment with for a while now, the MEAN stack.<!-- more -->After hearing about summer camps that will be made available in school for learning about the MEAN stack I decided to look into it myself.

 My experience in Javascript is of a novice and, fortunately, my reliance on jQuery has proven to be sufficient so far for my needs.
 However, I feel I have under-utilized Javascript so far and that there is considerable benefit to investing time in learning more about Node.js, Express, Angular and MongoDB.